Learn

 Consider an investor who set a 60/40 stock/bond allocation in January 2009 with $200,000 and never rebalanced:

-By December 2021: Stocks had grown to roughly $660,000 while bonds grew to about $130,000.
+- By December 2021: Stocks had grown to roughly $660,000 while bonds grew to about $130,000.
 The portfolio was now ~84/16 — far from 60/40.

-2022 bear market: With 84% in stocks, the portfolio lost roughly $120,000.
+- 2022 bear market: With 84% in stocks, the portfolio lost roughly $120,000.
 A properly rebalanced 60/40 portfolio would have lost about $75,000.
 The failure to rebalance cost this investor an extra ~$45,000 in losses during a single downturn.

-The un-rebalanced portfolio had higher total value going into 2022 (because stocks outperformed for so long), but it also had dramatically more risk.
+The un-rebalanced portfolio had higher total value going into 2022 (because stocks outperformed for so long), but it also had much more risk.
 The investor who rebalanced annually had lower peak values but also much smaller drawdowns — and probably slept better at night.

 Rebalancing and Behavioral Finance